leebyron/til/entries/ascii table.md

   This is a _beautiful_ hack and a major reason for the success of UTF-8.
 - The number digits are carefully placed so [BCD] can be converted to ASCII and vice-versa in one instruction: `ascii = bcd XOR 0x30`.
-- Many keys you still reach via Shift on a modern keyboard are either `0x10` or `0x20` above their standard key, a holdover from mechanical typewriters.
+- Many keys you still reach via "shift" on a modern keyboard are either `0x10` or `0x20` above their standard key, a holdover from mechanical typewriters.
 - Lowercase letters are exactly `0x20` above uppercase.
 - Your "control" key has a `⌃` on it because its original purpose was to remap